pingcap/talent-plan/rust/projects/parallelism/project.md

 Call this benchmark `write_rr_kvstore` (or whatever).

-For the read-heavy workload, during setup, create the `KvsServer<KvStore, RoundRobinThreadPool>`, with the thread pool containing the parameterized number of threads, and create your client thread pool containing 1000 threads.
+For the read-heavy workload, during setup, create the `KvServer<KvStore, SharedQueueThreadPool>`, with the thread pool containing the parameterized number of threads, and create your client thread pool containing 1000 threads.
 Still in the setup phase, create yet another client and initialize 1000 key / value pairs, with key and value equal to "0"/"0" for the first, "00"/"00" the second,